- Medicaid covers over 2 million people in Arizona.

 of Federal Poverty Level

-Total enrollment in Arizona Medicaid and CHIP as of early 2021 stood at nearly 2 million people.
+Total enrollment in Arizona Medicaid and CHIP as of late 2021 stood at over 2.3 million people.

 Arizona’s Medicaid program, called the Arizona Health Care Cost Containment System, or AHCCCS, utilizes private insurers that provide managed care services to Medicaid enrollees.
 As of 2021, there are eight managed care plans from which AHCCCS members can choose, although plan availability varies by location.